 * And in other gay marriage news, yet another federal judge — Judge Vanessa Bryant (D. Conn.), a Bush II appointee — has struck down Section 3 of the Defense of Marriage Act.
 [Chris Geidner / BuzzFeed]

 * Lawyerly Lairs: Emily Alexander’s beautiful, light-filled home is awash in color.
 There are no hunting prints in sight — even though she used to practice at Sullivan & Cromwell.
 [California Home + Design]

 * The mother of a man who died during a police chase has sued the SFPD over her son’s accidentally shooting himself.
 Opines SFist: “It remains unclear to us why [Kenneth] Harding has been chosen to serve as a martyr, given his not-so-stellar record and the self-inflicted wound.”
 [SFist]

 * Poor Professor Campos — does his self-loathing know no bounds?
 The prominent law professor, one of legal academia’s harshest (and most eloquent) critics, has now turned his powerful fire on baby boomers — of whom he is one.
 [Salon]

-The influential judicial screening committee of the American Bar Association has reversed itself on the nomination of Superior Court Judge Vanessa L. Bryant to the federal bench, […]
+Yesterday brought some good news for Connecticut state court judge Vanessa Lynne Bryant, nominated to the federal district court for Connecticut.
+From the Hartford Courant (via How Appealing): The influential judicial screening committee of the American Bar Association has reversed itself on the nomination of Superior Court Judge Vanessa L. Bryant to the federal bench, […]